GuillaumeCld/interval_matrix_profile/README.md

 ## Case studies with the notebooks

-The Climate Pulse is available in /Data/climate_pulse/ or directly downloadable from [Climate Pulse](https://pulse.climate.copernicus.eu/).
+The Climate Pulse data is available in /Data/climate_pulse/ or directly downloadable from [Climate Pulse](https://pulse.climate.copernicus.eu/).

 The Mediterranean sea surface temperature data is available in /Data/SST/.